-- 5.151 DMs are chits with either arrows printed on them pointing to an edge or to a corner of the counter or with 'No Move' printed on them.
-See the Counter Guide. - 5.152 In each Impulse, Player A (2.33), as designated by the Exclusive Rules, will deploy DMs.
-Player B will not.
+5.151 DMs are chits with arrows printed on them - pointing to an edge or to a corner of the counter - or with 'No Move' printed on them.
+See the Counter Guide.

+5.152 In each Impulse, both players must deploy DMs.
+Player A (2.33), as designated by the Exclusive Rules, does so first.
 Both players then conduct Movement.
+The sequence is as follows:

+- At the start of the Impulse, Player A distributes DMs to every one of his Ready Formations, with the arrows pointing in the intended direction of travel.
+'No Move' DMs are used when the Formation will be intentionally marking time. - Player B does the same. - Player A resolves all his non-Movement activities for the FIRST (1st) MPI.
+Technically, movement is simultaneous, but some activities, such as the Tasking of Auxiliaries (6.0), are resolved sequentially; this gives Player B a slight advantage. - Player B then does the same. - Player A resolves all his Movement activities for the FIRST (1st) MPI.
+Player A only reveals the DMs of all Formations that will expend an MP in the current MPI.
+He is limited to moving his Formations as the DMs direct. - Player B then does the same. - This procedure is followed for each MPI.
+At the start of each MPI after the first, the players, beginning with Player A, may change the DMs of any of their Formations that expended an MP in the previous MPI.
+Important.
+If a Formation does not expend a MP in a given MPI, its DM cannot be changed.

+5.153 When an MP is to be expended to enter the Ready or Fitting Out States, the players indicates this with a 'No Move' DM.

+5.154 If a Formation is not in the Ready State at the start of the Impulse, the first time its DM is placed will be the MPI in which it appears in that state.

+5.155 Important.
+DMs are placed under Formation counters.
+If a Formation is Spotted (7.1) by the opposing Fleet (only) its DM is briefly revealed, at that moment, for the benefit of the opposing player.

-The sequence is as follows: - Player A distributes DMs at the start of each MPI, stacking ONE (1) DM underneath each of his Ready Formations, with the arrows pointing in the intended direction of travel.
-'No Move' DMs are used when the Formation will be marking time - Once all DMs have been placed, Player B conducts Movement with his own Fleet.
-He must declare which Formations are marking time, and make all his Catch the Wind attempts (5.25) now.
-Any additional action taken when the MP is expended (e.g. removing an Enemy Auxiliary) is declared last. - Then Player A conducts Movement with his Fleet in the same manner, except that he reveals the DMs and is limited to moving his forces as they direct. - 5.153 Formations Fitting Out that will be made Ready in the current MPI (i.e. by expending a MP) also receive a 'No Move' DM. - 5.154 Formations leaving or entering Sea Zones (5.27) also use DMs.
-However, Player A is allowed some leeway: DMs used when entering a Sea Zone need only point at the Zone's box, while DMs used while exiting a Sea Zone need only point to the desired exit edge.
-If there is more than one choice of destination, Player A may make the choice at the time he moves the Formation.
-Clarification: if a Sea Zone lay in the same direction as a destination Space, Player A could even choose to move to the Zone rather than the Space, or vice versa.
+5.156 Formations leaving or entering Sea Zones (5.27) also use DMs.
+However, the players are allowed some leeway: DMs used when entering a Sea Zone need only point at the Zone's box, while DMs used while exiting a Sea Zone need only point to the desired exit edge.
+If there is more than one choice of destination, a player may make the choice at the time he moves the Formation.
+Clarification: if a Sea Zone lay in the same direction as a destination Space, a player could choose to move to the Zone rather than the Space, or vice versa.

+5.157 Optional.
+When multiple choices of destination are involved, per case 5.156, the players should write down their Formations' exact destinations before revealing their DMs (unless the Formation is Shadowed (7.13)).
+This will prevent Player B from always following Player A's forces.